github/CodeSearchNet/README.md

 ## Evaluation

   The metric we use for evaluation is [Normalized Discounted Cumulative Gain](https://en.wikipedia.org/wiki/Discounted_cumulative_gain#Normalized_DCG).
 Please reference [this paper][paper] for further details regarding model evaluation.
+The evaluation script can be found [here](/src/relevanceeval.py).

 ### Annotations

   We manually annotated retrieval results for the six languages from 99 general [queries](resources/queries.csv).
 This dataset is used as groundtruth data for evaluation _only_.
 Please refer to [this paper][paper] for further details on the annotation process.
+These annotations were used to compute the scores in the leaderboard.
+Now that the competition has been concluded, you can find the annotations, along with the annotator comments [here](/resources/annotationStore.csv).

 ## Setup